ome/omero-documentation/omero/sysadmins/system-migration.rst

-Migrate to a new operation system
+Migrate to a new operating system
 =================================

 This is an example walkthrough for migrating an OMERO.server to a new operating